 Francis Djirackor is the Executive Director of Elris Communications Services Ltd, providing engineering and other professional services in the telecommunications, broadcast and IT space in Nairobi.
 Francis is also a leader at Nairobi Chapel, a dynamic collection of four large Christian congregations in Kenya’s capital.
 We learned about Francis in connection with the Topflight Summit which has been convening for a number of years and will be held this year in Mombasa.
-Francis has just joined AI and Faith as our first Founding Member on the African continent.
+Francis has just joined AI and Faith as our first Founding Expert on the African continent.

 Q: Please describe for us how technology research and development is growing in Nairobi compared to other parts of Africa, including around artificial intelligence, and how much you and your faith-oriented friends and colleagues are working in this area?